 I've spent half a century (yikes) writing for radio and print—mostly print.
 I hope to be still tapping the keys as I take my last breath.

 Eugene Schieffelin was a great fan of the Bard.
-Born in Germany, he moved to America and, in the classic immigrant-makes-good story, created a large fortune for himself in the drug trade.
+Born in Germany, he moved to America and, in the classic immigrant-makes-good story, created a large fortune for himself in the pharmaceutical trade.

 He became Chairman of the Acclimatization Society of North America, an organization that had the goal of introducing European plants and animals into the New World.
 These folk were misguided and did not understand the impact such changes might have on indigenous species; although, in fairness, the science on the problem was primitive at best at the time.
 Schieffelin’s particular interest was the birds referred to by William Shakespeare.